mengjiuxi/llm_from_scratch/Tokenizer/notes.md

-# mergeable_ranks {} : token_bytes, token

-# How does tiktoken merge ?

-# [12, 42, 52, 516, 62, 23, 63, 22]

-# find the the minimum rank first, mark its position
-# concatenate the pair
-# [12, [42, 52], 516, 62, 23, 63, 22]

-# do it again

-# [12, [[42, 52], 516], 62, 23, 63, 22]
-# it is possible for the part list to look like this before replacing with another token
-# so token_bytes can contain one to multiple bytes, and that corresponds to one new token
+notes for  _education_tiktoken.py

+Too lazy to format.

 self._decoder = {token: token_bytes for token_bytes, token in mergeable_ranks.items()}

-# summary on tiktoken _ducational.py and comparison with RegexTokenizer
+### summary on tiktoken _ducational.py and comparison with RegexTokenizer
 1. self._decoder reverse the mergeable_ranks
 2. encode calls bpe_encode() and returns a list of tokens
 3. bpe_encode(mergeable_ranks, input)